Samuel-Sorial/Python-Parser/README.md

 ## About The Project

 A simple parser built using python as part of a hiring process.
 It supports parser data from CSV & XML to JSON.
-The project was built in a way that makes it easy to extend to new format, and easy to add new features.
+The project was built in a way that makes it easy to extend to a new format, and easy to add new features.
+I've decided to only use built-in modules in my task, as I wanted to show my algorithmic skills (especially in the XML Parser) alongside my software engineering skills.

 ### Built With